littlebizzy/slickstack/docs/mu-plugins.md

 SlickStack also supports custom MU plugin sources through `ss-config` variables such as `WP_MU_PLUGINS`, `MU_PLUGIN_01_SOURCE`, and `MU_PLUGIN_01_DIR`.

-Custom MU plugin installs are separate from the default vendored LittleBizzy ZIP mirrors.
-The vendored ZIP workflow is intended for SlickStack-maintained default packages, not arbitrary custom plugin sources.
+Custom MU plugin installs are separate from the default vendored ZIP mirrors.
+The vendored ZIP workflow is intended for explicitly approved SlickStack-maintained packages, not arbitrary custom plugin sources.